survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

         return note;
       })
     });
-  }
 leanpub-end-delete
 leanpub-start-insert
-  editNote = (id, task) => {
     const {NoteActions} = this.props;

     NoteActions.update({id, task, editing: false});
+leanpub-end-insert
   }
-leanpub-end-delete
 }

 ...
 ```

-After this change you should be able to modify tasks again.
-You can also try editing using an empty value.
-The value should revert back to the old one then.

-The application should work just like before now.
+After refreshing you should be able to modify tasks again and the application should work just like before now.
 As we alter `NoteStore` through actions, this leads to a cascade that causes our `App` state to update through `setState`.
 This in turn will cause the component to `render`.
 That's Flux's unidirectional flow in practice.

 We actually have more code now than before, but that's okay. `App` is a little neater and it's going to be easier to develop as we'll soon see.
 Most importantly we have managed to implement the Flux architecture for our application.